linux-kdevops/kdevops-history/docs/kdevops-terraform.md

 the roles we support we automatically build an `extra_vars.yaml` with all known extra arguments.
 We do use this for one argument for the devconfig role, and a series of these for the bootlinux role.
-The `extra_args.yaml` file is read by all kdevops ansible roles, it does this on each role with a task, so that users do not have to specify the `--extra-args=@extra_args.yaml` argument themselves.
+The `extra_args.yaml` file is read by all kdevops Ansible roles, it does this on each role with a task, so that users do not have to specify the `--extra-args=@extra_args.yaml` argument themselves.
 We however strive to make inferences for sensible defaults for most things.

-## Running ansible for worklows
+## Running Ansible for workflows

-Before running ansible make sure you can ssh into the hosts listed on ansible/hosts.
+Before running Ansible make sure you can SSH into the hosts listed on ansible/hosts.

 ```bash